bbellify/hypotenusehandmade-backend/README.md

-# hypotenuse handmade backend
+# hypotenuse handmade backend training ground

 ## Motivation
-A prototype for a production server for a self-hosted small business web store.
+First iteration toward a production server for a self-hosted small business web store.
 Prototype implementation includes MariaDB and phpMyAdmin running on a raspberry pi.
 Production is assumed to run on something other than ARM cpu, perhaps with MySQL instead of MariaDB.

 ### MVP